Split or Error Handling Steps Not Working Correctly

 Use the Flow Tracker for debugging

-• Review the specific error message provided for the split or error handling step
+• Review the specific error message for the split or error handling step to identify the root cause

 Flow Tracker